 In Petrozavodsk in Karelia on 28 July 2016, the FSB security service and armed OMON riot police raided an evening service, the Administrative Centre reported the following day.
 Officers seized worshippers' phones and other electronic devices and allegedly pushed some worshippers to the floor and kicked them.
 A search of the premises followed, which uncovered items of banned literature on the Federal List.
 There then followed a long period of questioning.
 The last Jehovah's Witness was released after midnight.

-As a result, the community was fined 50,000 Roubles under Administrative Code Article 20.29 ("Production or mass distribution of extremist materials") at Petrozavodsk City Court on 3 October.
+As a result, the community was fined 50,000 Roubles under Administrative Code Article 20.29 ("Production or mass distribution of extremist materials included in the published Federal List of Extremist Materials, as well as their production or storage for mass distribution") at Petrozavodsk City Court on 3 October.

 Asked by Forum 18 on 21 October why the raid had taken place, why armed officers had been used, and why it had been necessary to disrupt religious worship, a spokesperson for Karelia Police said it was "difficult to give such information".
 She suggested sending questions by email, which Forum 18 did in the early afternoon of the Karelia working day of 21 October.